 PROJECTS

-In addition to murals, Ciudad Museo participates in and produces various artistic projects.
-These projects are not limited to painting alone but encompass a variety of creative forms and expressions for the benefit of communities.
-Below, discover some of our most iconic projects:
+In addition to murals, Ciudad Museo participates in and produces a variety of artistic projects.
+These initiatives are not limited to painting; they encompass a wide range of creative forms and expressions designed to benefit and uplift local communities.

-MEJUNJE”: Because too much happened to not to share
+MEJUNJE: Because too much happened to not to share (2023-2025)

 Letters Of Bo.
 Playa (2021)

-This self-managed project by Ciudad Museo was carried out in collaboration with the community of Barrio Playa in Añasco, Puerto Rico, and was sponsored by its residents and merchants.
-Its purpose, beyond beautifying one of the main roads that gives access to the community, was to attract more visitors to the area, increase its visibility on the map, and strengthen the local economy, especially after the closure of its nearest beach in 2017 due to Hurricane María.
-The letters, made from PVC panels, were cut and painted by the members of Ciudad Museo and installed by members of the “Team Playa,” who always demonstrate their commitment and dedication to the community.
+This self-managed project by Ciudad Museo was carried out in collaboration with the community of Barrio Playa in Añasco, Puerto Rico, and was sponsored by by local residents and business owners.
+Beyond beautifying one of the main access routes to the neighborhood, the initiative sought to attract more visitors, increase the barrio’s visibility, and strengthen its local economy—especially after the closure of its public beach in 2017 due to the impact of Hurricane María.

 Bailey: Four-Legged Hero (2020)